Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: SAT Encoding

 \subsection{Relation encoding}

 Let $R_1$ and denote the indices of the lines in the first relation, and let $R_2$ denote the indices of the lines in the second relation.
 Delisle~\cite{delisle2010search} defines an equivalence class on $(\text{row}, \text{column})$ Latin square index pairs using a labelling function called $\RC$ that we describe below.
-In the following, $i$ represents a Latin square row index, and $j$ represents a Latin square column index, so $0\leq i,j\leq9$.
+In the following, $i$ represents a Latin square row index, and~$j$ represents a Latin square column index, so $0\leq i,j\leq9$.
 Recall that we order the lines of a 4-net(10) so that lines 0 to 9 correspond to row indices of Latin squares while lines 10 to 19 correspond to column indices of Latin squares.
 Under such an ordering, note that line $j+10$ corresponds to the $j$th column of the Latin squares.
-In what follows the notation $x\liff y$ denotes $x$ and $y$ have the same truth value (i.e., $x$ and $y$ are both true or both false), while $x\nliff y$ denotes $x$ and $y$ take opposite truth values.
-Delisle's $\RC$ labelling function is now defined by
+In what follows the notation $x\liff y$ means $x$ and $y$ have the same truth value (both true or both false), while $x\nliff y$ means $x$ and $y$ take opposite truth values.
+Delisle's $\RC(i,j)$ labelling function is now defined by

-Similarly, Delisle defines an equivalence class on symbol pairs $(s,t)$ where $s$ is a symbol of the first Latin square $A$ and $t$ is a symbol of the second Latin square~$B$ using a labelling function $\ST$\@.
+Similarly, Delisle defines a labelling function $\ST$ on symbol pairs $(s,t)$ where $s$ is a symbol of the first Latin square $A$ and $t$ is a symbol of the second Latin square~$B$.
 Representing $s$ and $t$ as integers in $\{0,\dotsc,9\}$, note that line $s+20$ of the net corresponds to symbol~$s$ in the first Latin square, and line $t+30$ of the net corresponds to symbol~$t$ in the second Latin square.
 Concretely, $\ST(s,t)$ is defined to be

 Delisle then notes that the condition that relations $R_1$ and $R_2$ exist in the 4-net(10) corresponding to the orthogonal Latin pair $(A,B)$ is equivalent to the condition